fluiddyn/transonic/README.rst

 **just-in-time** (JIT) compilation so one needs to manually write all argument types.

-With FluidPythran, we try to overcome these limitations.
-FluidPythran provides few supplementary Pythran commands and a small Python API to accelerate functions and methods with Pythran without writing the Pythran modules.
+With Transonic, we try to overcome these limitations.
+Transonic provides few supplementary Pythran commands and a small Python API to accelerate functions and methods with Pythran without writing the Pythran modules.
 The code of the numerical kernels can stay in the modules and in the classes where they were written.
-The Pythran files (i.e. the files compiled by Pythran), which are usually written by the user, are produced automatically by FluidPythran.
+The Pythran files (i.e. the files compiled by Pythran), which are usually written by the user, are produced automatically by Transonic.

-Bonus: There are FluidPythran syntaxes for both **ahead-of-time** and **just-in-time** compilations!
+Bonus: There are Transonic syntaxes for both **ahead-of-time** and **just-in-time** compilations!

-At run time, FluidPythran uses when possible the pythranized functions, but let's stress again that codes using FluidPythran work fine without Pythran (of course without speedup)!
+At run time, Transonic uses when possible the pythranized functions, but let's stress again that codes using Transonic work fine without Pythran (of course without speedup)!

 To summarize, a **strategy to quickly develop a very efficient scientific